 How to Spend a Perfect 3 Days in Chiang Mai Itinerary

-There are plenty of things to do in Chiang Mai!
+There are plenty of things to do in any Chiang Mai itinerary!
 So get ready to spend your three days exploring the best parts of the city!

 Day 1 – Morning

-To get acquainted with the city, spend your first morning exploring Chiang Mai on foot.
+To get acquainted with the city, spend the first morning of your Chiang Mai itinerary exploring on foot.

 With over 300 Buddhist temples and lots of unique local shops, you can enjoy a lovely introduction to the local culture and lifestyle with a little sightseeing.